IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/running_tests.rst

 .. code-block:: bash

     $ cd src/blenderbim/
+    $ make test-tool # Test everything
-    $ make test-tool
+    $ make test-tool MODULE=foo # Only test a single module

 BlenderBIM Add-on tests
 -----------------------

 The BIM layer acts as a full integration test.
-It is not possible to fully test the UI, as we cannot reliable emit interface signals, nor read the interface as a DOM of sorts.
+It is not possible to fully test the UI, as we cannot reliably emit interface signals, nor read the interface as a DOM of sorts.
 The best we can do is to call Blender operators as a smoke test, and also check simple property and scene changes.
 It has the same dependencies as the tool tests.